LemonInTheDark/basic-test-project/readme.md

 Objects on the left half are pixel y shifted, objects on the right half are pixel z shifted

 There are two verbs intended for testing here

 * test drop basic - This does a drop with pixel y shifted trails
-* test drop better - This does a drop with pixel z shifted trails
+* test drop z - This does a drop with pixel z shifted trails
+* test drop no filter - This does a drop without the gaussian blur

 ## Issue Two Point Five